 Changes in vascularity are typically found following menopause.
 For example, you might notice more pronounced veins in your skin following menopause.
 Dermal blood flow decreases significantly in postmenopausal women.

+Oh those darn hormones.
 Repair functions in the skin are regulated by a group of chemicals called cytokines.
 These are the epidermal cell growth factor (ECGF), transforming growth factor (TGF), and angiogenesis factor.

 AF stimulates the rebuilding of the microvascular system within the skin.
 TGF and EGF stimulate rapid cell proliferation for the replacement of dead or damaged cells.

-Smart Nutrition and Collagen Intake!
+Smart Nutrition And Collagen Intake!

 Excessive exposure to UV rays causes oxidation of the collagen and elastin fibers in this skin.
 This, in turn, causes ‘cross-linking.